Shregs-Data/Ribbon-App-Performance/README.md

 # Ribbon-App-Performance
+The dataset of this project was analyzed exclusively with Microsoft Excel

 Presentation:
 - Prepare a comprehensive report presenting your analysis and insights to the CEO.
 (Ensuring the choice of delivery is suitable for the audience)